 Watch the video to see what UK women thought about different types of pregnancy tests and choose the right type for you

-Midstream Pregnancy Tests – 9 in 10 women say 'EASY TO USE'[i]
+Midstream Pregnancy Tests – 9 in 10 women say 'EASY TO USE'1

 Testing directly in your urine stream is called 'midstream' testing.
 In a study, we found nearly three quarters of women prefer to test in their urine stream.
 Midstream pregnancy tests are convenient, hygienic and easy to use.
 That's why all Clearblue Pregnancy Tests are midstream pregnancy tests and have been especially designed to meet your needs.

 Digital Midstream Pregnancy Tests

-Not only that but Clearblue Digital Pregnancy tests can be used up to 4 days before your period is due* and the unmistakably clear 'Pregnant' or 'Not Pregnant' results in words make them easier to read than traditional line tests, which can be hard to interpret (studies have shown that 1 in 4 women can misread line test results)[iv].
+Not only that but Clearblue Digital Pregnancy tests can be used up to 4 days before your expected period * and the unmistakably clear 'Pregnant' or 'Not Pregnant' results in words make them easier to read than traditional line tests, which can be hard to interpret (studies have shown that 1 in 4 women can misread line test results)4.

 That’s why Clearblue Digital Pregnancy Tests are the ideal choice for any woman.